 Topics covered in this class are:

 Diagnosis: Tongue, Pulse, and Everything Else “The outer reflects the inner,” and your tongue, pulse, face and body reveal the state of your health to the skilled diagnostician.
-Week three discusses the various aspects of tongue and pulse reading and what they signify in terms of Oriental Medicine diagnosis.
+We discuss the various aspects of tongue and pulse reading and what they signify in terms of Oriental Medicine diagnosis.
 We’ll also have time to learn and practice the basics on each other.
 Cultivate your use of senses to explore the four pillars of diagnosis as well as discerning patterns of balance and imbalance in the human body.
 Plus: the nitty gritty on acupuncture school.

 Listening to Your Lungs Oriental medicine views the lungs as not only organs of respiration, but as overseers of the qi of the entire body, regulating functions as diverse as water metabolism and body temperature.
 After assessing the strength of your lung qi, you’ll get a taste of what Oriental medicine can do to support your lungs.
 Plus: simple home and patent herbal remedies for the common cold.